-(In Part two we show you where to set up a WordPress website on your domain)
+(In Part two we show you how to set up WordPress on your domain)

-In Part Three, we discuss configuring WordPress.
+In Part 3, we look at configuring the system.

-Why It Makes Sense To Automate The Traffic Generation Process
+Why It Makes Sense To Automate The Traffic-Getting Process

-Research done in 2012 by email and social media marketing company Vertical Response found that:
+A study of small businesses conducted by email and social media marketing company Vertical Response found that:

 - More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.